-No evidence that the child/youth has experienced victimization or exploitation.

-YES Child/youth has had experience or there is suspicion that child/youth has experienced this type of trauma-one incident, multiple incidents, or chronic, on-going experiences.
+- NO No evidence of any trauma of this type.No evidence that the child/youth has experienced victimization or exploitation. - YES Child/youth has had experience or there is suspicion that child/youth has experienced this type of trauma-one incident, multiple incidents, or chronic, on-going experiences.